MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-add-knowledge.md

 ---
 ms.assetid: 715a0ed4-8936-4b43-ad1b-024465e0605e
-title: Add Knowledge to a Management Pack
+title: Add Knowledge to a management pack
-description: This article describes how to add custom knowledge to a workflow in a management pack. ms.date: 04/28/2025
+description: This article describes how to add custom knowledge to a workflow in a management pack. ms.date: 08/22/2025
 author: jyothisuri
 ms.author: jsuri
 ms.custom: na